Element X: A Strategic Redesign for Secure Messaging

 It was challenging to make decisions for the design system and the product simultaneously.
 If I could go back, I would have spent more time defining the system before starting to work on the complete product redesign.

-Since there were 4 different teams involved in the relaunch, I found it extremely important to maintain good documentation of our decisions so align teams behind a shared vision.
+Since there were a lot of different teams involved in the relaunch, I found it extremely important to maintain good documentation of our decisions so align teams behind a shared vision.